Pedromaia26/LAPR2-ISEP/docs/SprintD/US17_ImportClinicalTests/US17_ImportClinicalTests.md

 ### 1.1.
 User Story Description

-As a medical lab technician, I want to record the samples collected in the scope of a given test
+As a laboratory coordinator, I want to import clinical tests from a CSV file.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> "When sampling (blood or swab) the medical lab technician records the samples in the system, associating the samples with the client/test, and identifying each sample with a barcode that is automatically generated using an external API"